Kelly Ripa Shares ‘Favorite Backstage Moments’ From Oscars On Instagram

 In the next shot, it appears that Ripa is saying something funny to someone not in the photo, as she and Samuel L. Jackson are both looking to their left and the Glass star is laughing.

-Ripa gets another hug from a tall man in picture number seven, Green Book star Mahershala Ali, who won the Actor in a Supporting Role Academy Award.
+Ripa gets another hug from a tall man in picture No. 7, Green Book star Mahershala Ali, who won the Actor in a Supporting Role Academy Award.

 The last three images contain Ripa gabbing with more Hollywood stars: Black Panther actor Michael B. Jordan, The Hate U Give actress Amandla Stenberg, and Bohemian Rhapsody’s Rami Malek, who had the Oscar he won for Actor in a Leading Role in his hands.